-Human chorionic gonadotrophin is a hormone produced by the cells that surround the growing human embryo; these cells will eventually go on to form the placenta.
-Human chorionic gonadotrophin can be detected in the urine from 7-9 days post-fertilisation as the embryo attaches and implants in the womb; it forms the basis of most over-the-counter and hospital pregnancy tests (see photo).
+Human chorionic gonadotrophin (hCG) is a hormone produced by the cells that surround the growing human embryo that go on to form the placenta (called trophoblasts).
+Human chorionic gonadotrophin can be detected in the urine from 7-9 days after fertilisation as the embryo attaches and implants in the womb; it forms the basis of most over-the-counter and hospital pregnancy tests (see photo).

 There is no strong evidence that high levels of human chorionic gonadotrophin cause direct negative consequences.
-Very high levels of human chorionic gonadotrophin are rare but can indicate hyper-proliferation of the placenta (also referred to as hydatidiform moles or molar pregnancies), which can lead to cancer (choriocarcinomas) in some cases.
-Levels of human chorionic gonadotrophin may also be elevated sometimes in association with some non-pregnancy related cancers (e.g. kidney, breast, lung and gastrointestinal tract).
+Very high levels of human chorionic gonadotrophin are rare but can indicate hyper-proliferation of the placenta (also referred to as hydatidiform moles or molar pregnancies), which can in some people lead to a form of cancer (choriocarcinoma).
+Rarely, levels of human chorionic gonadotrophin may also be elevated in association with some non-pregnancy related cancers (e.g. kidney, breast, lung and gastrointestinal tract).
 In such cases, levels of human chorionic gonadotrophin in the blood/urine can serve as a tumour marker.

 In pregnancy, a link between high levels of human chorionic gonadotrophin and occurrence of Down’s syndrome has also been suggested.
 Studies have shown that the levels of human chorionic gonadotrophin in a Down’s syndrome pregnancy are approximately twice that of an unaffected pregnancy.
-However, high levels of human chorionic gonadotrophin do not cause Down’s syndrome (rather it is caused by an extra chromosome at position 21); further research is needed to investigate this link.
+However, it is important to note that high levels of human chorionic gonadotrophin do not cause Down’s syndrome (rather it is caused by an extra chromosome at position 21); further research is needed to investigate this link.

 Low levels of human chorionic gonadotrophin can indicate a failing pregnancy.
 Reduced levels of human chorionic gonadotrophin are often observed in ectopic pregnancies (where the embryo implants outside of the uterus) or in miscarriages.